weilix88/buildsimhub_python_api/README.md

 print (response)
 ```
 The `BuildSimHubAPIClient` creates a [portal object](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/buildsimhub.py) that manages simulation workflow.
 From this object, you can initiate a [simulationJob](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationJob.py) to conduct a cloud simulation.
-Call `create_run_model()` method with parameters can start the cloud simulation.
+Call `run()` method with parameters can start the cloud simulation.

 ### Track Cloud simulation progress
 ```python